 Modiv CEO Aaron Halfacre said crowdfunding, or what he calls “tech-enabled syndication,” is increasingly coming into its own.
 Modiv, formerly RW Holdings NNN REIT Inc., created one of the largest public non-listed REITs raised through crowdfunding technology.
 The $400 million REIT focuses mainly on stabilized net-lease properties, including cold storage facilities, dollar stores and pharmacies.

 The Modiv platform has more than 7,500 investors with investments starting at $1,000 and averaging $25,000.
 Halfacre said the platform got a slight bump in new investors during the pandemic, but what he noticed most was investors being more informed about offerings.

 New Opportunities and New Investors

-Fundrise, founded in 2010, has invested more than $5 billion worth of real estate since inception.
-The platform raises equity through funds from its more than 150,000 active online investors and has about $1.5 billion of equity under management.
+While not a crowdfunding platform, Fundrise has invested more than $5 billion worth of real estate since its inception in 2010.
+The direct-to-consumer platform raises equity through funds from its more than 150,000 active online investors and has about $1.5 billion of equity under management.